 - Property owners and applicants are encouraged to investigate common or shared parking opportunities between adjacent uses and businesses. - ii.
-If multiple property owners or applicants would like to create shared parking, the applicant must provide the Town with a Joint Parking Agreement. - iii.
+If a waiver for parking requirements is desired, the applicant must provide the Town with a Joint Parking Agreement.
 Shared parking must be within 600 feet of the pedestrian entrances of all establishments involved in the Joint Parking Agreement.